Clean the ditches

 Living environment, Nutrient cycle

-Based on climate models, precipitation is increasing in Estonia, making it necessary to establish and maintain a high quality drainage system and ditching to adapt to climate change.
-Drainage of wet grasslands ensures grassland productivity, but also creates water-related habitats.
+Climate models indicate increased precipitation in Estonia, making it necessary to establish and maintain a high-quality drainage system to adapt to climate change.
+Draining wet grasslands ensures their productivity while also creating water-related habitats.

 Description of the action